Trips With Kids

 Rodonit peninsula

-We went to the Rodonit peninsula, which was about 100 km away from where we were.
+We went to the Rodonit peninsula, which was about 100 km from where we were staying.
 It might seem close, but not in Albania.
 Here, traffic follows its own rules.
-Overcoming this distance took us 3h 15m, which gives an average of about 30km/h.
+Covering this distance took us 3h 15m, which gives an average of about 30km/h.
 And such a cruising speed must be taken as the norm in Albania.

-In this country, traffic rules are rather not respected.
-For a person who is used to regulated traffic in other European countries, this is a kind of shock.
+In this country, traffic rules are generally not respected.
+For someone used to orderly traffic in other European countries, this is a kind of shock.

 The most difficult are roundabouts and various types of intersections where there are no traffic lights or road signs.
-The traffic is chaotic, whoever is first and braver has priority.
+The traffic is chaotic, whoever is faster and braver has priority.
 It took us a while to figure out how to drive here and when we discovered that one rule applies – the bigger one has priority, driving became easier.
-And since we were traveling by bus, we had priority over passenger cars, and allowed vehicles larger than us to pass.
+And since we were traveling in a large van, we had priority over passenger cars, and let vehicles larger than ours pass.
 Simple, right?
-The only thing you have to change in your head is that giving way is something that you cannot expect from other traffic participants.
-And you have to watch out for lunatics who probably bought their driving license in chips and drive centrally against the flow, or cross intersections along the shortest possible line.
-Traffic lanes, what for, if you can turn where there is room.
+The only thing you have to change in your head is that yielding is something you can’t expect from other drivers.
+And you have to watch out for lunatics who seem to have gotten their driver’s license from a cereal box and drive centrally against the flow, or cut across intersections in the shortest possible path.
+Traffic lanes — what’s the point, if you can turn wherever there’s space?.

 We drove part of the route on the highway, and it might seem that the pace of driving should be faster.
 But none of that, not in Albania.
-There, the motorway, despite its name, has nothing to do with what we know from other European countries.
-We were not surprised that the exits on the highway are in the form of a roundabout, that there is no fence along the route, and there are fruit stalls on the side of the road.
+There, the motorway, despite its name, has nothing in common with what we know from other European countries.
+We were not surprised that the highway exits were roundabouts, that there is no fence along the route, and there are fruit stalls on the side of the road.
 The only thing that this route differed from the others was the fact that it had two lanes in each direction.

 Access to the Rodonit peninsula was via local roads of poorer quality.
-You could expect potholes, gravel roads and even cows walking along the road.
+We encountered potholes, gravel roads, and even cows walking along the road.
 At the very end of the road leading to the destination there was a barrier that was opened for a fee.
 We found a place to park in a clearing and went for a walk along the ridge of the peninsula.

 The views were nice, in the distance you could see that people were taking a bath in the sea.
 After a while we reached the ruins of the castle.
 We walked for a while in the shadow of the old walls and went out to the beach.
-Everything would be fine, but suddenly the spell was broken by garbage, even a landfill.
+Everything would be fine, but suddenly the spell was broken by garbage — it looked like a landfill.
 We looked for crabs for a while, but you could forget about the bath.

 Yes, it must be openly admitted that the ubiquitous garbage is a problem in Albania.
-The inability to deal with waste is visible at every step.
+The inability to deal with waste is visible everywhere.
 In places like the beach, it’s especially sad.
-There is a lack of education and habits among the inhabitants.
+There is a lack of awareness and proper habits among the residents.
 We saw people throwing food packaging out of the window while driving a car, there are no waste bins, no organization for recycling and garbage collection.

 After returning home, we found out that the problem in Rodonit Bay is with the garbage that gets there from the Lumi and Matit river and settles from the side of the castle through water currents.
 Apparently, on the other side of the peninsula, the beaches look much better.